Alaska

 If the parameters that govern the spatial autocorrelation \(\Sigma_\gamma\) are known, a GLS can be fit with fitGLS().
 Here, we will fit the GLS by providing (i) a model formula, (ii) a data source, (iii) our V matrix, which was pre-calculated with a spatial parameter \(r = 0.1\) and (iv) a nugget of \(\eta = 0.2\).

-The specific task in this examples is to estimate the effect of land-cover class on our time trend.
-Because land is a factor, we’ll also specify a no-intercept model.
+The specific task in this examples is to estimate the effect of land cover class on our time trend.
+Because land is a factor, we’ll also specify a no-intercept model to make interpretation clearer.

-Note that the GLS fitting process requires an inversion of V. This means that even with only the 3000-pixel subset, it will take a few minutes to finish the computations on most computers.
+The GLS fitting process requires an inversion of V. This means that even with only the 3000-pixel subset, it will take a few minutes to finish the computations on most computers (but see the ncores and parallel arguments).

 The estimates for our land class effects can be extracted with coefficients().